JohnBinford/AppleWood-Pointe/readme.md

     [Link to Online Waiver.](./Documents/Waiver.md)
     - You can also download more nicely formatted PDF versions of each document here.</br>
     [Link to the PDF Documents Collection.](./Documents/Download.md)
+    - If you have trouble downloading anything, please email jphnathan.binford@gmail.com or Ralph L.
+      - We don't publish email addresses, so you have to look up Ralph's addres on your member list.

   - Dave-P recently offered a few pictures of his major tools, he has a ton that are not pictured as well! </br>
   [Link to Dave's Profile](./CraftsMen/Dave-P/readme.md)